FTuma/AdhocScraper/README.md

-# Scraping adhoc-announcements for the German stock market (CDAX)
+# Scraping adhoc-announcements for the German stock market

 ## Motivation
 For my Masters thesis, which involved the construction of a stock market sentiment index,